Hormonal interaction between the hypothalamus, anterior pituitary gland, and ovaries regulates the female reproductive system.

 The hypothalamus secretes a small peptide, gonadotropin-releasing hormone (GnRH), also known as luteinizing hormone–releasing hormone.

-GnRH regulates release of the gonadotropins luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from specialized cells (gonadotropes) in the anterior pituitary gland (see Figure: The CNS-hypothalamic-pituitary-gonadal target organ axis.).
-These hormones are released in short bursts (pulses) every 1 to 4 h.
+GnRH regulates release of the gonadotropins luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from specialized cells (gonadotropes) in the anterior pituitary gland (see figure The CNS-hypothalamic-pituitary-gonadal target organ axis).
+These hormones are released in short bursts (pulses) every 1 to 4 hours.
 LH and FSH promote ovulation and stimulate secretion of the sex hormones estradiol (an estrogen) and progesterone from the ovaries.